Yurii Gun'ko

-Yurii Gun'ko (Юрий Гунько), born in USSR, Belarusian scientists, professor of Inorganic Chemistry at School of Chemistry of Trinity College Dublin (Dublin, Ireland), head of the International research and education centre for physics of nanostructures.
+Yurii Gun'ko (Юрий Гунько), born in USSR, is a Belarusian scientist, professor of Inorganic Chemistry at School of Chemistry of Trinity College Dublin (Dublin, Ireland), and head of the International Research and Education Centre for Physics of Nanostructures.

 Education

 Yurii Gun'ko graduated from Moscow State University in 1987.
 In 1990 he received Ph.D in Inorganic Chemistry degree from Moscow State University.

 Career

 Publications

 Yurii Gun'ko has over 268 publications in peer reviewed journals and 10 patents.